Daniel-Legan/weekend-redux-feedback-loop-daniel-legan/notes.md

 [X] onSubmit, axios POST to server, query to database

-use useEffect to show what is in the store when going
+use useEffect to show what is in the store when going between pages